biosp4rk/mzmr/readme.txt

 The "Game Completion" setting places restrictions on where items are located.
 If unchanged, there are no restrictions.
 However, you will immediately get stuck if morph ball is not the first item.
 "Beatable" means enough items can be obtained to beat the game.
 "100%" means that all items can be obtained.

 There are two settings that remove item requirements, since they may be located somewhere inaccessible.
-One makes Metroids vulnerable to missile when not frozen, and the other makes black space pirates vulnerable to beams other than plasma.
+One makes Metroids vulnerable to missiles when not frozen, and the other makes black space pirates vulnerable to beams other than plasma.
 Neither of these items is required elsewhere.

 The "No PBs before Chozodia" setting places restrictions on where power bombs are located.
 No power bombs can be obtained to enter Chozodia early, forcing you to fight Mother Brain and do the suitless sequence.
 Normally the game will softlock if you obtain power bombs before bombs, but the game has been modified to prevent this.